EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Introduction

 We introduce EraseLoRA, a dataset-free framework that addresses these issues through background-aware reasoning and test-time adaptation.
-The first stage, Background-aware Foreground Exclusion (BFE), leverages a multimodal large-language model (MLLM) \citep{bai2025qwen2.5vl, zhu2025internvl3} to produce clean background cues by separating target foregrounds, non-target foregrounds, and background from a single image–mask pair.
-The second stage, Background-aware Reconstruction with Subtype Aggregation (BRSA), performs test-time optimization with Low-Rank Adaptation (LoRA) \citep{hu2022lora} to aggregate multiple inferred background subtypes into a coherent reconstruction without explicit attention blocking.
-EraseLoRA is validated as a plug-in across diverse pretrained diffusion backbones \citep{esser2024dit, podell2023sdxl} and standard object-removal benchmarks \citep{kuznetsova2020openimagesv7, sagong2022rord}, demonstrating consistent gains over dataset-free baselines and competitive performance with dataset-driven methods.
-Beyond performance, it establishes a practical and extensible formulation of dataset-free object removal that combines the reasoning capability of MLLMs with the generative fidelity of diffusion models, enabling faithful background reconstruction without additional data or retraining.
+The first stage, Background-aware Foreground Exclusion (BFE), leverages a multimodal large-language model (MLLM) \cite{bai2025qwen2.5vl, zhu2025internvl3} to produce clean background cues by separating target foreground, non-target foregrounds, and background from a single image–mask pair.
+The second stage, Background-aware Reconstruction with Subtype Aggregation (BRSA), performs test-time optimization with Low-Rank Adaptation (LoRA) \cite{hu2022lora} to inject these cues into the masked area and aggregate multiple inferred background subtypes into a coherent reconstruction without a dataset-level removal prior or explicit attention blocking.
+EraseLoRA is validated as a plug-in across diverse pretrained diffusion backbones \cite{esser2024dit, flux2024} and standard object-removal benchmarks \cite{kuznetsova2020openimagesv7, sagong2022rord}, demonstrating consistent gains over dataset-free baselines and competitive performance with dataset-driven methods.
+By combining the reasoning capability of MLLMs with the generative fidelity of diffusion models, EraseLoRA establishes an extensible formulation of dataset-free object removal that requires no additional data or retraining.